 What were our first impressions of the Joie Aire Twin Double Stroller?

 The Joie Aire Twin comes near enough ready to use – you just have to fit the wheels and storage basket in place.
 From the minute the wheels were on I was impressed with how easy it was to move.
 It has the smallest turning circle I have ever seen on a side by side pushchair.
 The wheels are swivel wheels but can also be fixed in place to suit however you use the twin buggy.

 What features does the Joie Aire Twin Double Stroller have?

 I was impressed with the Joie double pram immediately and loved all the features on it.
 It’s got a one handed fold and it stayed upright once folded.
 The one hand fold is a complete revelation and amazing when dealing with young children.
 It has a HUGE shopping basket and the windows in the hoods were tinted to stop the glare from the sun.

 I also loved the way the back cover of the pushchair could be fastened out of the way so you can keep an eye on the children if they were sleeping.
-Plus, the seats were easy to recline and move back into a sitting position, giving a lot of options to make sure the kids have a comfortable ride.
+Plus, the seat units were easy to recline and move back into a sitting position, giving a lot of options to make sure the kids have a comfortable ride.

 This Joie double buggy has independently reclining seats too so you can have the children in different positions yet still side by side in the double pushchair.
 Having both seats recline independently is fantastic and one more thing that we love about this pushchair!